Playa de Maro

 ** Playa de Maro, Maro Spain

-A Hidden Paradise with Hypnotic ViewsIf you are looking for a bit of solitude away from the tourist areas of the Costa del Sol, you should visit Playa de Maro and the Nature Reserve of Maro / Cerro Gordo.
+A Hidden Paradise with Hypnotic ViewsIf you are looking for a bit of solitude away from the touristy areas of the Costa del Sol, you should visit Playa de Maro and the Maro / Cerro Gordo Nature Reserve.

 Southern Spain is famous for many things: oranges, avocados, flamenco dancers, and stunning architecture.
 But if you travel just beyond the famous white village of Nerja... you'll come across a place of utter serenity.
 Hidden in the hills of Andalucia along 16 kilometers of rugged coastline you will find some of the most beautiful beaches in the world.

-This natural reserve boasts pristine sandy coves with stunning scenery, pine forests, ancient roman towers, wild Iberian ibex, underwater coral reefs, and hidden caves and bays.
-It’s 10 lovely beaches stretch from the town of Maro until Almuñecar and offer a little something different to each traveler.
+This nature reserve boasts pristine sandy coves with stunning scenery, pine forests, ancient Roman towers, wild Iberian ibex, underwater coral reefs and hidden coves and bays.
+It's 10 beautiful beaches stretch from the town of Maro to Almuñecar and offer something different to every traveler.